 You should also consider resistance training, both to help you lose weight and to help your knee osteoarthritis.
 Resistance training can be done with your own bodyweight, machines or free weights.
 Building muscle means your body needs more calories to maintain its weight, making it easier to lose weight by eating less.
 And, when it comes to knee osteoarthritis, resistance training can help you move better with your knee and preserve or restore physical function, according to a 2013 study published in the journal PM&R.

-If you are living with knee osteoarthritis, request an appointment with me.
+If you are living with knee osteoarthritis, schedule an appointment with me.
 I can help you develop a treatment plan that works for you and your circumstances, as well as help ensure your weight loss efforts are safe and successful.